SeherKrishna02/mdef4/docs/term2/01-Billion Seconds.md

 As I head to bed, I reflect on the day and feel a sense of purpose and fulfillment.
 I know that there are many challenges facing the world, but I'm doing my part to make a positive difference and create a better future for myself and for generations to come.</i>

-<h2>I decided to make a collage with DALL-E to generate a future outlook on what this might look like:</h2>
+I decided to make a collage with DALL-E to generate a future outlook on what this might look like:

 ![](Future_scenario.jpg)

-<h2>Group Presentation:</h2
+Group Presentation:

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;